tymbaca/wikigraph/README.md

 ## Good thingies

+**Worker Pool**.
+Program uses a pool of workers parallelize parsing workload.

+**Job Queueing**.
+Every fetched child link is pushed to the job queue with PENDING status, so later on another worker can grab it, parse it and produce more child articles.
+Job queue is basically an `article` table in SQLite DB, you can explore it with any suitable DB client.
+If program exits, you still have all the queue in database, so you can restart easely.

 **Graceful Shutdown**.
 Any time while program is executing you can press `<Crlt-c>`.
 Program will wait until all workers will parse and save their results and only then exits.